 Notes

 Note: The ribbon sizes are approximate.
-The goal is to choose 3 different sizes with the widest bow first and the thinnest bow last.
+For a layered bow, the goal is to choose 3 different sizes with the widest bow first and the thinnest bow last.

 Troubleshooting Bow-Making Problems: Tips for a Perfect Bow